NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 # SEE FOR YOURSELF WHAT IT DOES.
 {{< /highlight >}}

 What does <code>pas aux</code> is essentially do, shows all the processes for all users (for our purpose the <code>ax</code> flags would suffice and the <code>u</code> can be omitted, nonetheless as a habit I keep it).
+Please [consult the ps man page](https://www.freebsd.org/cgi/man.cgi?ps(1)) for more information.

 Now try the following:

 {{< highlight sh >}}
 $ ps aux | grep /usr/local/sbin/clamd